-(i) The Vietnam Association of Certified Public Accountants (VACPA) to stage a roundtable event with CAPA's publication The Eight Key Elements forming the basis fo forming the basis for the agenda and discussions.
+(i) The Vietnam Association of Certified Public Accountants (VACPA) to stage a roundtable event with CAPA's publication The Eight Key Elements forming the basis for the agenda and discussions.
 Over 40 individuals participated in the roundtable, including representatives from the Ministry of Finance, the State Audit Office of Vietnam (SAV), academics, development agencies, the Vietnam accountancy profession, as well as representatives of CAPA's public sector focussed committee.